Upinel/PVE-Intel-vGPU-Lazy/README.md

 ### WARNING & Disclaimer

-This is a **$${\color{red}highly experimental}$$** One-Click Lazy Autoinstaller version of [Upinel/PVE-Intel-vGPU](https://github.com/Upinel/PVE-Intel-vGPU) and only suitable for Fresh Installation copy of Proxmox 8.1.4 or newer, which means **No Important Data** on the Proxmox Server.
+This is a **{\color{red}highly experimental}** One-Click Lazy Autoinstaller version of [Upinel/PVE-Intel-vGPU](https://github.com/Upinel/PVE-Intel-vGPU) and only suitable for Fresh Installation copy of Proxmox 8.1.4 or newer, which means **No Important Data** on the Proxmox Server.
 This workaround is not officially supported by Proxmox.
 Use at your own risk.
 I also assume you had enough knowledge to handle any possibly issues during the usage.
 I highly recommend use manual install guide at [Upinel/PVE-Intel-vGPU](https://github.com/Upinel/PVE-Intel-vGPU) if ever possible.
 Again, Use at your own risk.